 Which days of the week are best for visiting Disney’s Hollywood Studios?

 When Walt Disney World was regularly running out of Park Pass reservations, we recommended doing Disney’s Hollywood Studios on Saturday or Sunday.
 However, that’s no longer the case and this is no longer our advice.
-As of Fall 2021, we now recommend any weekday.
+We now recommend any weekday.
 It doesn’t really matter which one, but Friday is objectively the best by a small margin.

 As a whole, wait times in DHS are still lower on weekends.
 This is because locals are more likely to visit on weekends and less likely to stand in long lines since they’ve done everything before.
-They are also more likely to be skilled and experienced at the Star Wars: Rise of the Resistance virtual queue, making them tougher competition.
+They are also more likely to be skilled and experienced at doing Star Wars: Rise of the Resistance, making them tougher competition.
 It’s like playing against the Los Angeles Dodgers instead of a little league team.
 (Not that your family should go around trouncing kids at baseball, but you get the idea!)

 Can we get more than one boarding pass per day?